A Core Alternative

 A natural complement to a traditional allocation.

-Allocating to the Blackstone Alternative Multi-Strategy Fund from a combination of existing equity and fixed income sleeves may mitigate overall portfolio volatility while maintaining exposure to growth assets.
+Allocating to the Blackstone Alternative Multi-Strategy Fund in addition to equity and fixed income positions may mitigate overall portfolio volatility.

 Blackstone seeks to add value through top-down strategy

 selection and bottom-up manager evaluation.